Fox News crew harassed, chased by angry mob while reporting on protests outside White House

 CLICK HERE TO GET THE FOX NEWS APP

 In Atlanta, demonstrators spray-painted and broke windows of CNN’s Atlanta headquarters.
-One protester climbed up onto the CNN building and waived a “black lives matter” sign as hundreds of other protesters pelted police with bottles.
+One protester climbed up onto the CNN building and waved a “black lives matter” sign as hundreds of other protesters pelted police with bottles.